 CITY YEAR CHICAGO

-As a part of a new partnership with City Year Chicago, the Chicago Fire Soccer Club is sponsoring 11 City Year corps members who will work full time at Carl Schurz High School.
-Over the course of the 2013-2014 school year, corps members will help impact the lives of more than 730 ninth grade students.
+As a part of a new partnership with City Year Chicago, the Chicago Fire Soccer Club is sponsoring eight City Year corps members who will work full time at Carl Schurz High School.
+Each school year, corps members will help impact the lives of more than 730 ninth grade students.
 The partnership was made possible by a grant from the Hauptman Family Foundation.

 SPECIAL OLYMPICS ILLINOIS